A Making-Of in The Making-Of: Brice de Nice, 3

 More importantly, this experience confirmed to me that shooting films was what I wanted to do, and better, something I felt confident I could do.
 Before the shoot, I was curious how it would affect my ambition in pursuing this career: perhaps witnessing a professional film-set would either show me that it was not a place I wanted to be, or worse, confirm that it was a place I wanted to be but confront me with a task I simply was not up to.
 Thankfully, this wasn’t the case.
 First of all, I felt at home on set and was instantly envious of James’ position.
-The regimented nature of the film set was also something I hugely admired: everyone knows their responsibility, their strengths and weaknesses, people get yelled at but there are no hard feelings.
-It truly was a great example of human cooperation and task optimization, and I can only imagine the sense of empowerment and fulfillment that must come from being the captain of such a collective enterprise - each brain augmenting the other's capabilities to make everything better than it otherwise would be.
+The regimented nature of the film set was also something I hugely admired: everyone knows their responsibility, their strengths and weaknesses.
+It truly was a great example of human cooperation and task optimization, and I can only imagine the sense of empowerment and fulfillment that must come from being the captain of such a collective enterprise.